-Jamie Cate is an Associate Professor of Chemistry and of Biochemistry and Molecular Biology and a faculty scientist at Lawrence Berkeley National Laboratory.
-A Sloan Fellow, Cate is a recipient of high-risk, high-reward grants from the NIH, and is also working with the Energy Biosciences Institute to find better ways to convert plant material into liquid biofuels.
+Jamie Cate is an associate professor of chemistry, biochemistry and molecular biology and a faculty scientist at Lawrence Berkeley National Laboratory.
+A Sloan Fellow, he is a recipient of high-risk, high-reward grants from the NIH.
 Cate's lab uses a combination of x-ray crystallography and biochemical assays to probe how living organisms convert their genetic information into the functional parts of each cell.
 The conversion process occurs on a cellular machine called the ribosome.
-Cate and his team also are studying how microbes make the enzymes that break down plant biomass into fermentable sugars.
+Cate and his team are also studying how microbes make the enzymes that break down plant biomass into fermentable sugars.
 In addition to protein synthesis, Cate keeps a close eye on advances in alternative energy.
-He and wife Jennifer Doudna own one car (a Prius), have installed solar panels and have started a reasonable-sized vegetable garden.
+He and his wife, Jennifer Doudna, own one car (a Prius), have installed solar panels and have started a reasonable-sized vegetable garden.